njkaiser/nu_jackal_autonav/README.md

     - view the emulated laser scan (used by `gmapping`/`AMCL`)

+## Future Work
+Currently, I'm working on a custom local planner plugin to replace the default [dwa_local_planner][13], since it's not ideal for this specific robot setup.
+I plan to release as a separate package when it's complete.

+I'm also working on an RViz plugin for canceling navigation goals, but haven't had much time to work on this yet.

 ## Other Considerations
 - you might need a decent, dedicated router for fast and uninterrupted data transfer
 - if the laser location is changed, it will need to be updated in the URDF